-Said CEO Dylan Walker, “We talked to a lot of stakeholders around the world and felt that there was increasing concern for whales and dolphins involved in swim with activities.
+WCA CEO Dylan Walker said, “We talked to a lot of stakeholders around the world and felt that there was increasing concern for whales and dolphins involved in swim with activities.
 Rather than closing the door to these activities, we have created a comprehensive set of best practice guidelines to ensure that any impacts are minimised.
 These include some key lessons learnt from best practice whale and dolphin watching businesses from across the WCA partnership.
 These companies have led the way in designing minimum impact tours focused on marine conservation and research.”

 The WCAs unique partnership of stakeholders, including NGOs and scientists, whale and dolphin watch tour operators, tourism associations, and educational institutes, gives it an appreciation of the need to balance the protection of marine mammals with the practical requirements of running a tour business, so that the recommendations in the guide are adopted widely by the travel industry.